No Products in the Cart

 Try drawing the same item three different ways, using a new method every time.
 For example, if you love pastels, change your drawing medium by outlining one with sharpies, blending with water on another, and finally using cardboard instead of paper.
 You can easily create unique works just by altering one medium or material each time.

-Your art will only ever be as good as your technique–the more styles you learn, the better you will be able to draw!
+Your art will only ever be as good as technique–the more styles you learn, the better you will be able to draw!
 Have your girls study and practice standard drawing techniques like scribbling, crosshatching, stippling and more.

 If you have no art experience yourself, you can use a guidebook like this one to inform yourself of the techniques before the meeting.
 Teach your troop one of these techniques and have them create a drawing using only one at a time.
 They should fill their sketchbook with attempts at the various styles until they feel comfortable using each one.
 The goal is to incorporate the different techniques they learned and draw in a unique art style that fits their personality and favored medium.